CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Alejandro Cao de Benós, founder of the Korean Friendship Association, is wanted for allegedly conspiring to violate U.S. sanctions on North Korea by organizing cryptocurrency conferences and recruiting an American expert to provide blockchain services to the DPRK.
-Beginning in 2018, Cao de Benós coordinated the expert's travel to Pyongyang in April 2019 and worked to conceal the conspiracy from authorities until the expert was arrested in November 2019.
-He remains at large, believed to be living in Spain, and the case seeks information on his whereabouts and any ongoing sanctions violations.
+Alejandro Cao de Benós, founder of the Korean Friendship Association, is wanted for allegedly conspiring to violate U.S. sanctions on North Korea by organizing cryptocurrency and blockchain conferences and recruiting an American expert to provide illegal technology services to the DPRK.
+Beginning in 2018, Cao de Benós coordinated the expert's travel to Pyongyang in April 2019 and attempted to conceal the conspiracy from U.S. authorities.
+A federal arrest warrant was issued on January 27, 2022, and he is believed to be living in Spain.

 Case